Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/Chat Bot/Botpress/Botpress Cloud (Feature Updates)/Dashboard - Quota Warnings.md

 ---

-Navigate to Dashboard from Studio (Where workflow is)?
+Navigate to Dashboard from Studio (Where workflow and tables are):
 Click top left Botpress logo for the option to go "Back to Dashboard":
 ![[Pasted image 20250521004116.png]]